karamokoisrael/directus-extension-flow2pdf/README.md

 # Configuration

+- Create a flow with `Webhook` trigger and set the method as `POST`, now copy the `id` of the flow.
+- Create a `button Links` field in the desired collection and choose `Flow2PDF` as the interface.
+- Add `extensions/template` directory and add your `.liquid` template.

 ![Configs](./images/configurations.png "Configurations")

 - `Flow Id`: Id of the flow you will be collecting data from ( The last operation of your from should return some json data ).